Updated September 23, 2007

 This is the archive website of EcoCity Cleveland.
 It has a lot of great information, but, since March 2006, all of our new work online has taken place on GreenCityBlueLake, the interactive web workspace for sustainability in Northeast Ohio.
 Check it out!

-EcoCity Cleveland is the nonprofit organization that helps people live in greater balance with nature in Northeast Ohio.
+EcoCity Cleveland was the nonprofit organization that helped people live in greater balance with nature in Northeast Ohio.

 Ecological Design | Smart Growth | Transportation